 data.markdownfield, along with a plain text version and the page title.

-This dual capability of browser rendering and IP rotation, combined with intelligent content cleaning, means you can reliably convert a URL to Markdown using an API without the headache of building and maintaining your own scraping infrastructure.
-It’s a single API call that delivers clean, structured data, eliminating a massive amount of boilerplate code and maintenance.
-This is where you really see a return on investment for your development time.
-For a deeper dive into the technical details and more examples, be sure to check out the full API documentation.
+This combination of browser rendering, IP rotation, and content cleaning lets you reliably convert a URL to Markdown using an API without building your own scraping infrastructure.
+A single API call delivers clean, structured data and removes a large amount of boilerplate maintenance.
+For a deeper dive into the technical details and more examples, see the full API documentation.

 Here’s a Python example demonstrating the SearchCans dual-engine pipeline, first searching and then extracting Markdown: